-Travelers is committed to a long-term sustainable approach to protecting the environment, recognizing that being responsible stewards of our shareholders' capital requires a commitment to take care of all our stakeholders, including our planet.
-We look for cost-effective ways to minimize our impact on the environment, which can also reduce our operating expenses, without compromising on our promise to customers, communities and employees.
+At Travelers, we look for cost-effective ways to minimize our impact on the environment, which can also reduce our operating expenses, without compromising on our promise to customers, communities and employees.

 Our Chief Administrative Officer, a member of the Company's Management and Operating Committees, oversees the Corporate Services team.
 This team regularly monitors and analyzes our operations and facilities to identify ways for us to operate more efficiently, reduce our environmental impact and lower our operating expenses.
-We prioritize projects based on their expected financial impact, so our efforts to reduce our energy consumption and waste not only reduce our environmental impact but also lower our operating expenses.
+We prioritize projects based on their expected financial impact; our efforts to reduce our energy consumption and waste not only reduce our environmental impact but also lower our operating expenses.